Mihir-63/OIBGRIP/README.md

 # Simple-Portfolio
-This is a simple portfolio website created to showcase my brief information and my work.
+This is a simple portfolio website created to showcase brief information about myself and my work.
+This website is hosted on netlify: https://mihir-salunkhe-portfolio.netlify.app/